Promoting best practice in internal audit and internal control of charities and not for profit organisations.

 Chair's Annual Report

-The aim of CIAN is to assist its members in the effective discharge of their responsibilities and to promote the profession of internal audit in the voluntary sector, thereby helping charities to achieve their objectives.
+We aim to support members in effective internal audit provision thereby helping charities to achieve their objectives, and to promote the profession of internal audit in the charity sector.
 Membership of CIAN is free and available to any charitable or not for profit organisation.
 For more information: click here.

 CIAN is a volunteer-run organisation and a charity in its own right.
 Our Committee acts as both our executive committee and our Board of trustees.
 The Committee is responsible for all CIAN activities as well as the strategic direction and governance of CIAN.